 Data Sheet: Improve Open Source Security With a Bill Of Materials

-Discover vulnerabilities in the Python, Perl or Tcl dependencies in your applications.
+Discover vulnerabilities in the Python, Perl, Ruby or Tcl dependencies in your applications.
 The ActiveState Platform’s Bill Of Materials (BOM) feature gives you a comprehensive view of your open source dependencies, including any disclosed vulnerabilities (aka CVEs or Common Vulnerabilities and Exposures) so they can be fixed sooner rather than later.
 After all, the cost of fixing a defect escalates the closer to production you discover it.

 Despite the fact that open source software generally provides more chance of finding and fixing vulnerabilities quicker, according to the US National Vulnerability Database (NVD), the number of discovered open source vulnerabilities has been escalating dramatically: